executaball/FlexEdit/docs/index.md

 # [](#To-Do)To-Do
 FlexEdit is very much in beta and many features are incomplete.
 Below are the to-do for future updates
-* Complete annotations of raw edits
-* Auto updater
 * Saveword versioning integration for future updates
-* More robust error handling
 * Database enhancements
 * Better search function

-### Please send me a message to let me know what you think!
-Even if you did not download the program!
-You can reach me with a PM on the FS Forums or email to 'executaball@yahoo.com' for faster response!
-If you decide to get it and encounter a problem, I will try to assist you in every way possible!